jrsherlock/nil-takedown/GAME_DATA_REFERENCE.md

-# Bo Basset's NIL Takedown - Game Data Reference
+# Bo Bassett's NIL Takedown - Game Data Reference

 This document provides a complete reference of all game data, mechanics, and balance information for development and expansion purposes.